helbing/astrojs-aws/README.md

 ## Introduction

-The project is to develop and deploy [Astro](https://astro.build/) with AWS.
+This project is to develop and deploy [Astro](https://astro.build/) with AWS.
 It provides [Astro Adapter](./packages/adapter/) for developing Astro SSR(Lambda or Edge) website.
 In the meanwhile, it provides [AWS CDk Construct](./packages/construct/) to deploy website(Static or SSR) to AWS.
 You can see further [examples](./examples/).

 ## Contributing